GuyKaye02/Football-Analytics-Repository/projects/Expected_Goals_Model/README.md

 - Brier score and reliability curves to assess probability calibration

 This evaluation framework emphasized not only predictive power, but also the quality and interpretability of predicted probabilities.
+Detailed model comparisons and evaluation results are documented in the final project report.

 ---